Skip to content

 ft_mobile_agent_flutter: [lastest_version]

-# For compatibility with Flutter 2.0, use the reference below
+# For compatibility with Flutter 2.0, use the reference method below

 ft_mobile_agent_flutter: